Shade555/SubScout/email-setup-instructions.md

 # Login to Supabase
 supabase login

-# Link your project
+# Link your project (replace with your project ref)
-supabase link --project-ref qjulzbbwfdqwrybkhpoj
+supabase link --project-ref YOUR_PROJECT_REF

 # Deploy the function
 supabase functions deploy send-notification-email